-The and the FATF collaborated on a typologies research project to identify the methods used by terrorists, terrorist groups, and their supporters in the West African region to collect, transfer and utilise funds.
+The Inter Governmental Action Group against Money Laundering in West Africa (GIABA) and the FATF collaborated on a typologies research project to identify the methods used by terrorists, terrorist groups, and their supporters in the West African region to collect, transfer and utilise funds.

 The project team used data provided by experts based in five West African countries where there have been serious and frequent incidences of terrorism: Burkino Faso, Mali, Niger, Nigeria and Senegal.